henvo/internal_geocoder/README.md

-internal_geocoder
+zipcoder
 =================

-Internal Geocoder is a geocoding solution for ruby.
+Zipcoder is a geocoding solution for ruby.
 Instead of using an external service (e.g. nominatim, google maps) it loads all required data from a file (csv).